 - Confirm the drive on the next screen.

 Once done, you will see your drive listed with the name you gave it.
-It will list the game you moved here and a progress bar.
-This will give you a fair idea of how much time it might take for the game to be moved.
+It will list the game you moved here, along with a progress bar.
+This will give you a fair idea of how long it might take to move the game.
 The bigger the game is, the more time it will take.

 That said, there are some important things you should know: